 The basic nature of prediction accuracy has been introduced.
 Four types of prediction examples were examined.
 The first took the exact state from the POE and processed the data.
-While not realistic in an operational sense, it showed what is reasonably possible with some modern propagation techniques.
-Unfortunately, little information about the satellite parameters limited the performance of each case.
-The second section examined a few cases where the initial POE state vector was perturbed by an amount approximately equal to what one could expect from an on-board GPS receiver (about 1 m and about 1 mm/s).
-The results departed very quickly from the POE as expected, and no further tests were run.
-The third phase examined a filter OD on a portion of the POE, and a subsequent prediction with comparison to the POE.
+While not realistic in an operational sense, it showed what is reasonably possible with some modern tracking techniques.
+Unfortunately, sparse information about the satellite parameters limited the performance of each case.
+The second section examined a few cases where the initial POE state vector was perturbed by an amount approximately equal to what one could expect from an on-board GPS receiver (about 1 m and about 1 cm/s).
+The results departed very quickly from the POE as expected.
+The third phase examined Orbit Determination on a section of the POE, and a subsequent prediction with comparison to the POE.
 Again, while not entirely independent, it showed that more precise modeling of the satellite parameters could dramatically improve the performance of the prediction accuracy.
-Part of this is due to the fact that the force models are aligned exactly between the OD and prediction runs.
-The other part is the improved orbit determination, and time-varying of the satellite parameters.
-The final case examined creating a reference orbit from observations using a filter-smoother result over the entire span of data.
-The filter was then run on a portion of the observations, and compared to the longer reference ephemeris.
-While this is perhaps the most realistic scenario from an operational perspective, the precision of the reference orbit is clearly not as good as the independently developed POE's used in the previous tests.
+Part of this is also due to the fact that the force models are aligned exactly between the OD and prediction runs.
+This is possible with differing flight dynamics programs (Vallado 2005), but requires strict attention to detail on several fronts.
+The final case examined creating a reference orbit with observations, and then running the filter on a portion of the reference orbit data, and comparing to the longer ephemeris.
+While this is perhaps the most realistic scenario from an operational perspective, the precision of the reference orbit is clearly not as good as the independently developed POEs used in the previous tests.
 This phase did permit a look at what is possible for these orbital classes.
-Table 5 summarizes the results from the various runs.
-The satellites are grouped with the various tests so you can quickly see the effect of changing conditions.
+Table 5 summarizes the results from the various runs conducted.

 A similar comparison using Two-Line Element set (TLE) data was conducted (Kelso, 2007) with GPS orbits.
 While the magnitudes of the differences were much larger, some of the same behavior was noted.